nbonacchi/ibllib/docs/04_reference.md

 ```

 #### Listing available data
-The `ONE.contents(eID)` function returns the list of dataset types of a given experiment.
+The `ONE.ls(eID)` function returns the list of dataset types of a given experiment.

 *[CR] do we really need | load_datasetS()` and `load_objectS()`?*